foundry-rs/book/src/tutorials/best-practices.md

    - `testFork_Description` for tests that fork from a network.
    - `testForkFuzz_Revert[If|When]_Condition` for a fuzz test that forks and expects a revert.

+1. Name your constants and immutables using `ALL_CAPS_WITH_UNDERSCORES`, to make it easier to distinguish them from variables and functions.

 1. When using assertions like `assertEq`, consider leveraging the last string param to make it easier to identify failures.
 These can be kept brief, or even just be numbers&mdash;they basically serve as a replacement for showing line numbers of the revert, e.g. `assertEq(x, y, "1")` or `assertEq(x, y, "sum1")`. _(Note: [foundry-rs/foundry#2328](https://github.com/foundry-rs/foundry/issues/2328) tracks integrating this natively)._

 1. When testing events, prefer setting all `expectEmit` arguments to `true`, i.e. `vm.expectEmit(true, true, true, true)`.
 Benefits: